 All I was left to do was pray.
 And threaten.
 I kept saying, “these better be good, because this is taking an incredibly long time.”
 I stood guard next to that oven for the full 15 minutes (except for one bathroom break) but even then my thoughts were plagued by the image of hard, flat and burnt biscuits.
 After the timer dinged, I held my breath and opened the oven door.
 And, oh, were they beautiful.
 They rose high and were golden brown and oh so delicately flaky.
 It was truly unbelievable how perfectly flaky they were.
 And when I whisked them out of the oven and onto the counter, that long hour of work left my brain and all I could think was it was worth it!
 I’m a convert.

 These are some of the cool things that I’ve tried out making!

 So I’ve been doing some cooking for a really cool website called www.How2Heroes.com.
 They have home cooks (like me!) and then some really famous chefs who show you how easy it is to make just about anything.
 Lynne is the owner and she’s really nice.Â I’ve learned a ton so far and been able to share some of my best recipes with others.

 Last summer I was lucky enough to attend a taping of Ming Tsai’s show, Simply Ming.
 They tape the whole season of the show in only a few weeks at a kitchen showroom outside of Boston!
 What a cool experience to see all the hundreds of people who are behind a professional cooking show!
 Wow!
-On a whim I decided to make him a chocolate-cherry cake (I know it’s crazy, right?), one of my most favorite recipes that originally comes from an amazing restaurant in Hawaii.
+On a whim I decided to make him a chocolate-cherry cake (I know it’s crazy, right?), one of my most favorite recipes that originally comes from an amazing restaurant.